 All critical issues should be solved in August, and Gutenberg WordPress editor should appear as part of Calypso admin interface (on WordPress.com).
 However, the most important message from Gutenberg roadmap was that the WordPress 5.0 release is expected in August.

 Many developers are a bit skeptical about this timing as according to Mullenweg, there are currently more that 1700 issues open, which is definitely not a negligible number.

 Skepticism of these developers was legitimate because we’re now in a half of October and it doesn’t seem that WordPress 5 is coming out early.

-What do we think about Gutenberg and what will the new WordPress 5.0 look like?
+What do we think about Gutenberg WordPress editor?
+And what will the new WordPress 5.0 look like?

 It is pretty clear that Gutenberg will become a new standard.
 But only time will show how easily users get used to a complete change in the way how content editing in WordPress works.
 End-users who are already in the process of testing Gutenberg are giving in general a positive feedback – it seems that easier content management in the style of Medium suits people.

 We are really surprised how fast the development of Gutenberg is progressing.
 Despite the fact that we’ve invested a lot of our energy and hours of work into our own Ait Page Builder, we welcome Gutenberg.
 We see it as a breakthrough in the development and usability of templates for WordPress” – Martin, Ait Themes

 Mainly developers are awaiting the official WordPress Gutenberg launch.
 This rich content editor should ensure backward content and Mark-up compatibility, but it’s questionable how developers will deal with the compatibility of their themes, plugins or third-party Page Builders.
 And if they ever get into changing the “old” WordPress themes.